rajandasguptaml/rajandasguptaml.github.io/content/publication/conference-paper/index.md

 ---
-title: 'MultiLangMemeNet: A Unified Multimodal Approach for Cross-Lingual Meme Sentiment Analysis'
+title: 'A deep learning and machine learning approach to predict neonatal death in the context of São Paulo'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Shakib Sadat Shanto
+  - Mohon Raihan
-  - Zishan Ahmed
+  - Plabon Kumar Saha
-  - Ahmed Shakib Reza
+  - AZMT Kabir

 # Author notes (optional)
 author_notes:
   - 'Equal contribution'
   - 'Equal contribution'

-date: '2024-11-01T00:00:00Z'
+date: '2024-03-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).